Veterinary Internal Medicine in Egg Harbor Township

 Laboratory & Diagnostics

-We support our comprehensive approach to cat and dog internal medicine with state-of-the-art testing, imaging, and other diagnostic procedures.
+We support our comprehensive approach to veterinary internal medicine for cats and dogs with state-of-the-art testing, imaging, and other diagnostic procedures.

 Our in-house veterinary lab contains the advanced technology we require to diagnose your pet's internal medicine condition fast and accurately so we can start treatment sooner.